dmikrv/mystat-google-calendar/README.md

 - Specifying a date range for sync
 - Choosing a name for the calendar
 - Ability to choose a name prefix for events
-- Fast sync of a lot of events, thanks to the use of the Google Batch Requests
+- Fast sync a lot of events, thanks to the use of the Google Batch Requests

 ## Usage